Krande/condapackaging/src/code_aster/libmed/notes.md

 ```

 *VS2022 + Intel Fortran Rt*
 Hm, it seems these does not distribute the actual ifort.exe binaries...
+But it can be installed on a runner.
+Same as what vs2022 does on conda.
 https://anaconda.org/conda-forge/intel-fortran-rt

 *VS2022 + flang*